Olive Ridley Turtle

 How many eggs do Olive Ridley Sea Turtles lay?
 Olive Ridley Sea Turtles lay 17–182 eggs per clutch.3,29

 What do Olive Ridley Sea Turtles eat?
 Olive Ridley Sea Turtles are generalist opportunistic predators.
-They feed on fish and their eggs, crustaceans, sea urchins, molluscs, jellyfish, bryozoans, planktonic tunicates, sea squirts, marine worms, and algae.6,810
+They feed on fish and their eggs, crustaceans, sea urchins, mollusks, jellyfish, bryozoans, planktonic tunicates, sea squirts, marine worms, and algae.6,810

 What does arribada mean?
 Arribada is a mass nesting behavior of some sea turtle species such as the Olive Ridley Turtle in which thousands of females nest on the same beach over a short period of time.
 Arribadas do not take place in Ecuador, only solitary nesting.